Mastercard-Gateway/woocommerce-simplify-payment-gateway-plugin/README.md

 ## Why choose Simplify Commerce?

 With Simplify Commerce, you can easily integrate online payments from most major card brands and start selling right away.
 Our powerful dashboard and features, including e-invoices and recurring payments, make it easy to immediately meet your needs.

 Choose Simplify Commerce as your WooCommerce payment gateway to get access to your money quickly with a powerful, secured payment engine supplied by Mastercard.

-* 2.75% + 30¢ simple pricing
-* No setup fees.
-* No refund costs.
-* No monthly service fees (Subject to $10 minimum monthly processing fee).
-* Accept Mastercard, Visa, American Express, Discover, JCB and Diners Club transactions
-* Enjoy peace of mind from knowing your transactions are secure – all sensitive data is managed by Simplify Commerce

 ## Frequently Asked Questions